 The module explores the current perspectives and contemporary research in the psychology of exercise and health field.
 You will examine the potential for effective behaviour change interventions in the exercise domain.
 The module currently involves topic areas such as the psychology of exercise addiction, exercise and pregnancy, and eating behaviours.
 The module explores the impact of exercise behaviour on the holistic health of individuals, communities and the population.

-This module offers you the opportunity to undertake an in depth investigation (with supervision) of a particular topic or issue of your choosing related to sport and exercise psychology.
-You will be able to build upon the knowledge, understanding and skills developed in your first and second years, and will further explore the use of quantitative and/or qualitative research methodologies, as appropriate in the specific subject area of your choice.
+These two modules offer you the opportunity to undertake an in-depth study of a particular topic or issue related to themes in Sport and Exercise Psychology.
+You will be able to build upon the knowledge, understanding and skills developed so far in the course and further explore the use of quantitative and/or qualitative research methodologies, as appropriate in the specific subject area of your choice.